sartorlab/CMMC-on-Exposome-Prediction/README.md

  - 10 "test.index.[X].txt" files are the indexes of randomly selected true positive and true negative interactions in corresponding chemical gene interaction matrices.

  - "chem_id.txt" and "gene_id.txt" are the chemical names and gene Entrez IDs.

+## Run Case Study

+To predict target genes with our data used in the case study for a chemical, code in [RunCaseStudy](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/tree/main/RunCaseStudy) can be used to generate corresponding data and run CMMC.

+Before run data generation, i.e., generate the 200 different dataset similar to our case study, users can use the code in [generateChemSimilarity](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/tree/main/RunCaseStudy/generateChemSimilarity) to generate the overall chemical similarities and use the code in [generateGeneSimilarity](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/tree/main/RunCaseStudy/generateGeneSimilarity) to generate the overall gene similarities.
+Then, run [1.generate.data.py](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/blob/main/RunCaseStudy/1.generate.data.py) to generate the 200 different sets.

+The name of the chemical that used in this testing should be save in the [chem.txt](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/blob/main/RunCaseStudy/chem.txt) file.

+Example of running data generation:

+python 1.generate.data.py -C ./inputfolder/chem.txt -I ./inputfolder/ -O ./outputfolder/ -s 122 -N 1

+Run

+1.generate.data.py -h

+for detils.